Katiedtran25/Grammy-Project/README.md

 grammys = full_df[full_df['date'] >= '2022-02-01']
 print(grammys)

-# Run the following cell - DO NOT MODIFY
-# .copy() prevents pandas from printing a scary-looking warning message
 combined_site = combined_site.copy()
 grammys = grammys.copy()
 # print the shape of the combined_site dataframe